mortazavilab/swan_vis/code-documentation/swangraph.md

                         'tes': genomic coordinate of transcription end site
                 Default: 'expression' if abundance information is present, 'tid' if not

+        threads (int): Number of threads to use.
+Multithreading is recommended when making a large number of gene reports.
+                Default: 1.
 ```

 ### get\_de\_genes